Frequently Asked Questions About Filling Out the NEPP Application

 Q. May applicants include supplemental documents with their application? (i.e., pictures, maps)?

 A. Yes.
-Applicants may include supplemental documents with their application, and every application must include the NEPP application.
+Applicants may include and are encouraged to provide supplemental documents with their application; however every submission must include the NEPP application.

 Q: Should applicants include vendor quotes in their application?